CBergerEPFL/ecg_evaluation/AdditionalStudy/README.md

 #### Figure 6
 ![Figure 6](Images/Figure5.png "Figure 6 : TSD evolution for different lags of a 100 points long interval through the signal.
 The lead recording used in this figure came from a patient showing bradycardia and no changes in ECG waveform")

-Figure 6 shows TSD evolution for Lead V3 of a patient with a heart rate of 30 BPM.
-No deformation of the PQRST complex is present and artifact level don’t impact much the ECG dynamic, according to the TSD score.
+Figure 6 shows TSD evolution for Lead I of a patient with a heart rate of 80 BPM.
+No deformation of the PQRST complex is present.
+However, outside the PQRST complexe, TSD indicates a high noise level which impact the mean TSD value.
 When looking at TSD evolution for one QRS complex, we observe that each wave is associated with a strong decrease of TSD.
-The difference between each wave is their amount of TSD decrease: QRS wave complex is the wave associated with the strongest decrease in TSD value (i.e., we pass from a TSD value of 1.4 to 1.08, when entering the QRS complex).
-It is also the complex where the TSD value become a horizontal line up until the interval exit the QRS complex (i.e., for lags around 2.1 and 2.3, the TSD does not vary much and stay close to a value of 1.08).
-Following the QRS complex, T-wave has the second greatest decrease in TSD value.
-P-wave has the lowest TSD decrease observed.
-No possible shape in its TSD evolution can be observed.
-This can be explained by its proximity to the QRS complex, which may overshadow it due to the 100-segment length used to calculate it.
+The difference between each wave is their amount of TSD decrease: QRS wave complex is the wave associated with the strongest decrease in TSD value.
+In comparison to Figure 4, the patient's heart rate may impact the TSD evolution as well as the window length to use.
+Indeed, as BPM increase, PQRST complexes gets closer to each other, making it more difficult to distinguish each wave using a 100 length time window.
+This prooves that windows need not only to be adapted to the optimal condition but also to the BPM at hand.

 #### Figure 7
 ![Figure 7](Images/Figure6.png "Figure 7 : TSD evolution for different lags of a 100 points long interval through the signal.
 The lead recording used in this figure came from a patient showing a Mobitz 2:1 conduction pathology (i.e., Block of AV conduction leading to apparition of 2 P-wave for 1 QRS wave")